krakenjs/lusca/README.md

 ### lusca.hsts(options)

 * `options.maxAge` Number - Required.
 Number of seconds HSTS is in effect.
-* `options.includeSubDomains` Boolean - Applies HSTS to all subdomains of the host
+* `options.includeSubDomains` Boolean - Optional.
+Applies HSTS to all subdomains of the host

 Enables [HTTP Strict Transport Security](https://www.owasp.org/index.php/HTTP_Strict_Transport_Security) for the host domain.